 Complete section 2 of the form (Current owner(s) details) and ensure that it is signed and witnessed where required.
 Anyone over the age of 16 not connected to the policy can be a witness.

 Complete section 3 of the form (New owner(s) details) and ensure that it is signed and witnessed where required.
 If any of the current policy owners are to remain as policy owners, their details must be included again in section 3.

 Either email us a scanned copy (or a clear photo of each page) of the completed form or post the form directly to AIA at the address below:AIA New Zealand

 Private Bag 92499

 Victoria Street West

-After the change in ownership has been processed, AIA will send new policy documents to the new owner(s).
+After the change in ownership has been processed, AIA will notify the new owner(s).

 Please note that we are unable to provide you with any advice as to who should be the policy owner or owners of a policy, or what the implications of your choice of policy owner might be.
 For this we recommend that you obtain the advice of a solicitor, particularly if you are unsure as to what to do or what you ought to do.
 A solicitor would also be able to advise you on the effects of ownership in relation to your will.